vaginessa/EAPD.wikii/Wiki.md

 Python, Python-PiP, and Python-MySQL

-     Install Python libraries: NetAddr and Scapy by running 'pip install netaddr scapy' On a reinstall pip will fail with an error code here is the fix: https://stackoverflow.com/a/49900741
+     Install Python libraries: NetAddr and Scapy by running 'pip install netaddr scapy' On a reinstall pip will fail with an error code, here is the fix: https://stackoverflow.com/a/49900741

 Git and Git-http